dependency pinning npm

 Dependency Pinning for npm: Defending Against Supply Chain Attacks

-Rather than revisiting the details of that specific incident, this article focuses on the practical steps you can take to defend against this type of attack, through dependency pinning and a few additional hardening practices.
+Rather than revisiting the details of specific incidents, this article focuses on the practical steps you can take to defend against this type of attack, through dependency pinning and a few additional hardening practices.

 How npm versioning works